 She has credits on-stage and off-stage, from performing lead roles and being a vibrant ensemble member to calling cues, lighting our heroes on stage and painting sets to look like a book.
 Sarah also participated in a variety of school workshops (NIDA, Shake & Stir), enabling her to perform twice at QPAC.

-Bringing her skills to our primary-aged students is an exciting journey this year and she cannot wait to see them grow and gain life-long skills!
+Bringing her skills to our primary-aged students is an exciting journey and she loves to see them grow and gain life-long skills.

 Liv graduated from the Spotlight Youth Drama and Musical Theatre classes in 2021 and is extremely excited to come back to teach.